matan-bebop/persony.info/README.md

 Working environment can be created with [Vagrant](http://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) Install them and then run the following commands in project home directory

+> git submodule init
-> git submodule update --init
+> git submodule update
 > vagrant up

 You can get inside VM running following command under the project home directory